boguoporousmedia/HWRS504-2025Fall/README.md

 <h3>4.
 Course Description:</h3>

-> The course focuses on the physical concepts underlying water flow and solute transport in variably saturated media.
-We will approach these concepts from a fundamental perspective of multiphase flow and transport in porous media to help students build a strong physical intuition.
-This will be complemented by a discussion of measurement methods and analysis of the relevant processes.
-New cutting-edge topics on the fate and transport of emerging contaminants (e.g., PFAS) in the vadose zone will also be introduced.
+> This course is for senior undergraduate and graduate students.
+The goal of this course is to introduce commonly used numerical methods for ordinary and partial differential equations encountered in transport problems in environmental systems.
+The course covers finite difference and finite element methods with emphasis on basic discretization schemes and how to select the appropriate numerical schemes for a given differential equation.
+We will also discuss accuracy, stability, and convergence properties of the introduced numerical methods.
+Students will use MATLAB or other programming languages to implement numerical schemes to solve example problems.
+Experience with MATLAB is not required.

+The 2025 edition retains its core coverage of finite-difference/finite-volume and finite-element methods and adds a new module on machine-learning approaches for partial differential equations, including physics-informed neural networks (PINNs) and operator-learning surrogates.

 <h3>5.
-Prerequisites and Equipment/Software Requirements:</h3>
+Prerequisites:</h3>

-> - HWRS 518 or with permission of Dr. Bo Guo.
+> - Differential Equations or with permission of Dr. Bo Guo.
-> - You will need access to a computer to run [Jupyter Notebooks](https://jupyter.org/), [MS Excel spreadsheets](https://www.remote-learning.arizona.edu/install-office-365-your-computer), the software [HYDRUS-1D](https://www.pc-progress.com/en/Default.aspx?Downloads).

 <h3>6.
 Assignments and Exams:</h3>